-- election office and runs through the election, no person may use public comment to promote or oppose any candidate for public office. - B. If during a Business Meeting an Action Item is before the Council for the first time and is not part of the consent agenda, public comment for that item will follow the staff report but precede Council review.
-Individuals may speak for three (3) minutes or less, depending on the number of people wishing to speak.
-If more than 10 people are signed up to speak each speaker will be allocated two (2) minutes.
-When representing the official position of a State registered non-profit organization or agency or a City-recognized organization, a speaker will be given five (5) minutes and it will be recorded as the official position of that organization.
-Each organization shall have only one, five-minute presentation.
-The total public comment period for the agenda item will be no more than 30 minutes. - 6.2 When large numbers of people are signed up to speak on the same topic, the Mayor may request that the group(s) select a limited number of speakers to cover their view and then ask all those who agree with that position to stand at the conclusion of each presentation. - 6.3 Public testimony authorized in Sections 6.1 and 6.2 may not include comments or information on any quasi-judicial matter pending before the City Council, or on any topic for which Council has closed the public record. - No person shall be allowed to address the Council while it is in session without the recognition of the Presiding Officer. - 6.5 Persons testifying shall identify themselves for the record as to name, city of residence and any organization represented. - An instruction notice for speakers will be available at the meeting.
-Speakers will be advised by the Presiding Officer that their testimony is being recorded. - 6.7 The following rules shall be observed during any Public Hearing: - A. Individuals will be allowed three (3) minutes to speak.
-When representing the official position of a State registered non-profit organization or agency or a City-recognized organization, a speaker will be given five minutes, and it will be recorded as the official position of that organization.
-Each organization shall have only one five (5) minute presentation. - B. The Presiding Officer may allow additional time for receipt of written testimony when needed. - C. The Clerk shall be the timekeeper.
-Representatives of a group or organization who have not registered with the City or State prior to a
+- A. Individuals will be allowed three (3) minutes to speak. - B. The Presiding Officer may allow additional time for receipt of written testimony when needed. - C. Prior to closing the hearing the Mayor or Deputy Mayor shall inquire if there are any additional speakers other than those that have signed up and previously spoken, and if there are they shall be allowed to testify. - 6.23 When large numbers of people are signed up to speak on the same topic, the Mayor may request that the group(s) select a limited number of speakers to cover their view and then ask all those who agree with that position to stand at the conclusion of each presentation. - 6.34 Public testimony authorized in Section 6.1 may not include comments or information on any quasi-judicial matter pending before the City Council, or on any topic for which Council has closed the public record.
+During election season, which starts when a candidate officially files their candidacy with the State or a county election office and runs through the election, no person may use public comment to promote or oppose any candidate for public office. - 6.45 No person shall be allowed to address the Council while it is in session without the recognition of the Presiding Officer. - 6.56 Persons testifying shall identify themselves for the record as to name, city of residence and any organization represented. - 6.67 An instruction notice for speakers will be available at the meeting.
+Speakers will be advised by the Presiding Officer that their testimony is being recorded. - 6.7 The following rules shall be observed during any Public Hearing: - B. Individuals will be allowed three (3) minutes to speak.

-- meeting may request the additional two minutes if they provide the names of their board members, mission of the organization, and the action which authorizes them to speak for the organization. - DC.
-Prior to closing the hearing the Mayor or Deputy Mayor shall inquire if there are any additional speakers other than those that have signed up and previously spoken, and if there are they shall be allowed to testify. - 6.8 The Clerk shall be the timekeeper.
+- B. The Presiding Officer may allow additional time for receipt of written testimony when needed. - C. Prior to closing the hearing the Mayor or Deputy Mayor shall inquire if there are any additional speakers other than those that have signed up and previously spoken, and if there are they shall be allowed to testify. - 6.8 The Clerk shall be the timekeeper for all public testimony.
 Time cannot be donated by one speaker to another. - 6.9 Printed forms shall be made available at all Council Meetings to allow for written testimony to Council.